There was no way three strangers could possibly appear from nowhere at the whaling station.

 “It’s been an exciting time, my goodness,” Rosemary Thompson, Vice President of Communications and Marketing, says over the phone from the Royal Canadian Geographical Society (RCGS) office in Ottawa, as she details the discovery and the six-year process of organizing the expedition.

-“The president of the Royal Canadian Geographical Society [The Hon.
-Lois Mitchell], reached out to Dr. Paul Brett at Memorial University’s Marine Institute to say ‘Wouldn’t it be interesting if we could find this?’
+“The CEO of the Royal Canadian Geographical Society [John Geiger], reached out to Dr. Paul Brett at Memorial University’s Marine Institute to say ‘Wouldn’t it be interesting if we could find this?’
 And Paul was very supportive and that’s how it got started.
 So Memorial was very much one of the most important partners in getting this thing together,” she explains.

 Quest sank in the water off of Mi’Kmaq, Innu and Inuit territories, so the RCGS also partnered with the Miawpukek First Nation and their shipping company, Miawpukek Horizon.